 Lamb is a great meat to cook in the slow cooker because it’s so tender, and there are plenty of spices you can use to make some delicious curries.
-This is an Indian curry recipe that I think will be perfect for anyone who loves lamb as much as I do!

 I love the flavours of a good lamb curry.
 The combination of spices, vegetables and meat wrapped in naan bread, or poured on top of rice, is one that can’t be beat.